ajay960singh/CNN-pytorch/README.md

 # CNN-pytorch

-Implemented CNN on the fashion-mnist dataset using Pytorch.
+Implemented CNN on the MNIST dataset using Pytorch.

 F1 score: 0.98